PeteyCoco/big-data-in-R/notebook.md

 Fitting a Model
 ---------------

-Now that we have a sample of data, we can proceed to analyse the data using R. For this exercies we will fit a linear model predicting a variable *g**a**i**n*, where
+Now that we have a sample of data, we can proceed to analyse the data using R. For this exercises we will fit a linear model predicting a variable *g**a**i**n*, where
 *g**a**i**n* = *depdelay * − * arrdelay*.
  We choose a model with predictors *d**e**p**d**e**l**a**y*, *d**i**s**t**a**n**c**e*, and *u**n**i**q**u**e**c**a**r**r**i**e**r*.
 To start, add the new variable to the table `random`: